-An employee can sue his or her employer if the employer does something wrong to him.
+An employee can sue employer if the employer does something wrong to him.
 In most cases, the wrong deed of the employer is referred to as a tangible employment action.

 Tangible employment actions often impact the employee negatively with the most obvious tangible employment action being firing.

 Tangible employment actions affect the legal rights of the employee.
-The ability and willingness of an employee to sue the employer and win the case, along with the type of tangible employment action, determines if the employee can recover some damages caused by his or her employer.
+The ability and willingness of an employee to sue the employer and win the case, along with the type of tangible employment action, determines if the employee can recover some damages caused by employer.

 What Is A Tangible Employment Action?